Your web browser is outdated and may be insecure

 The types of paperwork you need to keep will depend on the type of business you are running and who you provide your services to.

-Before you start work as a self-employed professional, we recommend you find out how the arrangements will work in practice.
+Before you start work as a self-employed professional, we recommend that you find out how the arrangements will work in practice.
 In particular, clarify (and keep written proof of) the following:

 • how long the contract will last for, or if it is open-ended